-There are no scheduled principal payments for the Revolving Commitments which had an outstanding balance of \$193.0 million at July 26, 2015 and is due on or before May 1, 2018.
+There are no scheduled principal payments for the Revolving Commitments which had an outstanding balance of \$181.0 million at October 25, 2015 and is due on or before May 1, 2018.
 The Company may, upon notice to the administrative agent, at any time or from time to time voluntarily prepay the Term Loans or Revolving Commitments in whole or in part without premium or penalty.
-On June 3, 2013, the Company made an early prepayment of \$26.0 million against the Term Loans.
-On July 14, 2014, the Company made a voluntary payment of \$25.0 million against the Revolving Commitments.
 On March 4, 2015 the Company borrowed \$35.0 million under the Revolving Commitments in connection with the acquisition of Triune (see Note 2).
+On October 23, 2015, the Company made a voluntary payment of \$12.0 million against the Revolving Commitments.

-All obligations of Semtech Corporation under the New Facilities are unconditionally guaranteed by each of the Guarantors and are secured by a first priority security interest in substantially all of the assets of Semtech Corporation and the Guarantors, subject to certain customary exceptions.
+All obligations of Semtech Corporation under the Facilities are unconditionally guaranteed by each of the Guarantors and are secured by a first priority security interest in substantially all of the assets of Semtech Corporation and the Guarantors, subject to certain customary exceptions.

-Semtech Corporation and the Guarantors are subject to customary covenants under the New Facilities, including the maintenance of a minimum interest ratio of 3.50:1.00 as of July 26, 2015 and a maximum total consolidated leverage ratio of 3.00:1.00 as of July 26, 2015.
-Semtech Corporation was in compliance with such financial covenants as of July 26, 2015.
+Semtech Corporation and the Guarantors are subject to customary covenants under the Facilities, including the maintenance of a minimum interest ratio of 3.50:1.00 and a maximum total consolidated leverage ratio of 3.00:1.00.
+Semtech Corporation was in compliance with such financial covenants as of October 25, 2015.

-The New Facilities also contain customary provisions pertaining to events of default.
+The Facilities also contain customary provisions pertaining to events of default.
 If any event of default occurs, the principal, interest, and any other monetary obligations on all the then outstanding amounts can become due and payable immediately.